 Immediate (For MCW accessories only.)
 When the radio and/or device is turned off after pairing, the keys are lost.
-Due to this, when your radio and your device are turned back on, they are unable to reconnect.
+Due to this, when your radio and your device are turned on again, they are unable to reconnect.
 The user must re-pair the devices to re-establish a new set of pairing keys.
-See Pairing with Low

-Frequency-Motorola Proximity Pairing

-(LF-MPP) Feature on page 121 and

-Standard Pairing Feature on page 123.
+See Pairing with Low Frequency-Motorola Proximity Pairing (LF-MPP) Feature on page 119 and Standard Pairing Feature on page 121.

-Infinite

-(For all Bluetooth devices.)
+Infinite (For all Bluetooth devices.)
 When the radio and/or device are turned off after pairing, keys are not lost.
-When the radio and the device are turned back on, they can resume the Bluetooth connection without user intervention.
+When the radio and the device are turned on again, they can resume the Bluetooth connection without user intervention.

-Re-Pair Timer Options Re-Pair Timer Scenarios Immediate (For MCW Accessories only) When the radio is powered off, pairing key is lost immediately, and accessory attempts to pair again.
-If pairing is unsuccessful within the Drop Timer value, the accessory automatically powers off.
-When the accessory is powered off, all keys are lost immediately, and the user must re-pair the devices.
+Re-Pair Tim- er Options Re-Pair Timer Scenarios Immediate (For MCW Ac- cessories on- ly) When the radio is powered off, pairing key is lost immediately, and accessory attempts to pair again.
+If pairing is unsuccessful within the Drop Timer value, the

+- again.
+If pairing is unsuccessful within the Drop Timer value, the accessory automatically powers off. - When the accessory is powered off, all keys are lost immediately, and the user must re-pair the devices.